DaevMithran/W3C2PDF/README.md

 6. The layout and design of the PDF should be dynamically determined based on credential format:
    - JSON-LD: Using context for dynamic UI generation
    - JWT: Using standardized templates
-7. The signature mechanism should allow migration to DID-based signing

 ## 4. Technical Specification